tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 # 3. Theme Resources

+## 3.1 Types

 A theme package consists of a set of theme resources.
 A theme resource is a component of a theme, such as an image or color.
 The format of the resource is the resource type.
 Theme packages MUST contain at least one resource type.
 Applications MAY define their own resource types.
-For performance reasons, applications SHOULD only load resources it needs.

-## 3.1 Predefined Resource Types
+## 3.2 Predefined Types

 These resource types are two distinct examples that applications SHOULD follow when creating their own resource types.
 Applications SHOULD use these resource